Illumina/strelka/docs/userGuide/README.md

 ##### Call regions

-Strelka calls the entire genome by default, however variant calling may restricted to an arbitrary subset of the genome by providing a region file in BED format with the `--callRegions` configuration option.
+Strelka calls the entire genome by default, however variant calling may be restricted to an arbitrary subset of the genome by providing a region file in BED format with the `--callRegions` configuration option.
 The BED file must be bgzip-compressed and tabix-indexed, and only one such BED file may be specified.
 When specified, all VCF output is restricted to the provided call regions only, however statistics derived from the input data (such as expected chromosome depth) will not be restricted to the call regions.
 Note in particular that even when `--callRegions` is specified, the `--exome` flag is still required for exome or targeted data to get appropriate depth filtration behavior for non-WGS cases.

 #### Advanced configuration options